jmike/macos-dev-setup/secure-macos-sierra.md

 You might want to repeat the process for your _Ethernet_ interface.

-#### Enable Find My Mac (for corporate laptops)
+#### Enable Find My Mac (optional)

-If you are using a laptop that belongs to your company you might want to enable Find My Mac in order to track it, remotely lock it, and send messages to your Mac’s screen.
+Enabling _Find My Mac_ is optional and mostly makes sense with remote devices, such as laptops.

 1. Go to `System Preferences > iCloud`;
 2. Log in to iCloud;
 3. Select the Find My Mac checkbox.

-If the worst happens, you can track your Mac via iCloud.com or the Find My iPhone app on your iPad/iPhone.
+If the worst happens and your machine get's stolen, you will be able to track it, remotely lock it, and send messages to its screen via iCloud.com or the _Find My iPhone_ app for iPad/iPhone.